LaunchCodeEducation/intro-to-programming-csharp/src/chapters/arrays/array-methods.rst

      - ``Array.Sort(arrayName)``
      - Arranges the elements of an array into increasing order.

-.. list-table:: Methods That Add Or Remove Indices From An Array
+.. list-table:: Methods That Add Or Remove Values From An Array
    :header-rows: 1

    * - Method